sombriks/sombriks-hq/assets/posts/0004-vuejs-into-a-cordova-project.md

 simple, focused on deliver solution instead of puzze the developer with cabalistic basic configurations.

-The vue-cli tool is at it's third major release and can be installed using (surprise!) npm:
+The vue-cli tool is at its third major release and can be installed using (surprise!) npm:

 ```bash